 World Cup terms to know

-The 2018 FIFA World Cup is set to begin on Thursday in Russia -- but do you know how to discuss “the beautiful game”?
+The 2018 FIFA World Cup is set to begin Thursday in Russia -- but do you know how to discuss “the beautiful game”?

 Certain terms may repeatedly pop up while watching coverage of the international soccer tournament over the next few weeks.

-Read to discover a few words you may encounter and what they signify.
+Read on to discover a few words you may encounter and what they signify.

-Cap: This is when a someone “plays for his national team in an international game,” Major League Soccer (MLS) explains online.
+Cap: This is when someone “plays for his national team in an international game,” Major League Soccer (MLS) explains online.

 Corner kick: The International Football Association Board (IFAB) says such a move is given out “when the whole of the ball passes over the goal line, on the ground or in the air, having last touched a player of the defending team, and a goal is not scored.”